Programmatic Reward Design by Example: Abstract

 \section{Abstract}

-{Reward design is a fundamental problem in reinforcement learning (RL).
+\begin{quote} {{Reward design is a fundamental problem in reinforcement learning (RL).
 A misspecified or poorly designed reward can result in low sample efficiency and undesired behaviors.
 In this paper, we propose the idea of \textit{programmatic reward design}, i.e. using programs to specify the reward functions in RL environments.
 Programs allow human engineers to express sub-goals and complex task scenarios in a structured and interpretable way.
 The challenge of programmatic reward design, however, is that while humans can provide the high-level structures, properly setting the low-level details, such as the right amount of reward for a specific sub-task, remains difficult.
 A major contribution of this paper is a probabilistic framework that can infer the best candidate programmatic reward function from expert demonstrations.
-Inspired by recent generative-adversarial approaches, our framework {searches for the most likely programmatic reward function under which the optimally generated trajectories cannot be differentiated from the demonstrated trajectories}.
-Experimental results show that programmatic reward functions learned using this framework can significantly outperform those learned using existing reward learning algorithms, and enable RL agents to achieve state-of-the-art performance on highly complex tasks. }
+Inspired by recent generative-adversarial approaches, our framework \zwcchange{trains an agent policy to generate trajectories while searching for the most likely program that can discriminate the demonstrated trajectories from those of the agent}{searches for the most likely programmatic reward function under which the optimally generated trajectories cannot be differentiated from the demonstrated trajectories}.
+Experimental results show that programmatic reward functions learned using this framework can significantly outperform those learned using existing reward learning algorithms, and enable RL agents to achieve state-of-the-art performance on highly complex tasks. }} \end{quote}